Achievable logoAchievable logo

 • Iliofemoral

-• Two (2) bands that originate at anterior iliac spine (ASIS), run medially to distal intertrochanteric line and lateral running to proximal aspect of intertrochanteric line
+• Two (2) bands that originate at the anterior iliac spine (ASIS), run medially to the distal intertrochanteric line, and laterally to the proximal aspect of the intertrochanteric line

-• Both bands tighten with extension and external rotation; superior band tight with adduction; inferior band tightens with abduction
+• Both bands tighten with extension and external rotation; the superior band tightens with adduction; the inferior band tightens with abduction

 • Pubofemoral